The Illustrated Guide to Pedagogy

 The best bits

 The illustrations (or ‘sketchnotes’) are the highlight of this book.
 The author has a knack for condensing the key points into an attractive, colourful graphic with her trademark ‘stick people’.
 The sketchnotes help the reader to understand the principles that she is discussing, and are also an easy reference to look back on and recall the main ideas.
-The illustrations also prevent the book from become overwhelming by breaking up the text and encouraging the reader to think about the ‘big picture’ for themselves.
+The illustrations also prevent the book from becoming overwhelming by breaking up the text and encouraging the reader to think about the ‘big picture’ for themselves.

 The less good

-I’m picky about layout, and some aspects of the text layout weren’t very appealing.
+A minor point, but I’m picky about layout, and some aspects of the text layout weren’t very appealing.
 The narrow left-hand margins were annoying, and the justified text in columns led to too much hyphenation across lines.

 Who is it for?